edgelesssys/contrast/dev-docs/serial-console.md

-# Obtain a serial console inside the podvm
+# Obtain a serial console inside the pod VM

 Set `debugRuntime ? true` in `packages/{kata,microsoft}/contrast-node-installer-image/package.nix` and `debug ? true` in `packages/kata/kata-image/package.nix`, if on bare-metal.